Pre-configured and Cached Responses Guide

 Best Practices

-- Start with common queries: Add canned responses for greetings, thanks, and your top 5-10 FAQs
+- Start with common queries: Add pre-configured responses for greetings, thanks, and your top 5-10 FAQs

 - Use regex for variations: Instead of multiple exact matches, use regex like